pointOfive/Home/Bio/README.md

 molecular biology, ecology, botony, plant physiology, and field managers to myself (who provided [Bioinformatic](https://github.com/pointOfive/Examples/tree/master/Compute#open-source-tools) and [Statistical](https://github.com/pointOfive/Examples/tree/master/Papers#publications) support to the lab).
-The combined expertise in the lab comprised a molecular marker based breeding program with tens of field sites ranging from Mexico to Illinois and explored the GxE interactions of plant ecotypes versus environmental conditions.
+The combined expertise in the lab comprised a molecular marker based crop development program with tens of field sites ranging from Mexico to Illinois and explored the GxE interactions of plant ecotypes versus environmental conditions.
 And the job included the very interesting perk of needing to be an actual plant farmer every now and again